Eurostar + TGV

 Eurostar at St PancrasPhoto: Eurostar International

-You get on the Eurostar, sit down, have a chat with your friends, go to the cafe bar, read a book, look at the scenery gliding by, share a joke with a fellow passenger.
+At London St. Pancras, you’ll board the Eurostar, sit down, have a chat with your friends, go to the cafe bar, read a book, look at the scenery gliding by— perhaps share a joke with a fellow passenger.

-There are lots of great ways to use the time and then before you know it your Eurostar is arriving in Paris-Nord.
+There are lots of great ways to use your time on board.
+Before you know it your Eurostar will arrive at Paris Nord.

-You may also want to see our guide to what the Eurostar is like.
+You may also want to read our guide to what the Eurostar is like on board.

 Paris gare de Lyon stationPhoto: Daniel Elkan

-So next you want to get from Paris-Nord, where the Eurostar arrives, to Paris-Lyon - the station from where the TGVs depart, bound for the Alps.
+Next, you’ll want to get from Paris Nord, where the Eurostar arrives, to Paris Gare de Lyon: the station from where TGVs depart for the Alps.

-The easiest way to do that is with a pre-booked taxi, where the driver waits for you at the end of the Eurostar platform, holding a placard with your name.
-But there is also a taxi rank, a 50 metres to the right of the Eurostar platform.
+The easiest way to do this is with a pre-booked taxi, where the driver will wait for you at the end of the Eurostar platform holding a placard with your name.
+There’s also a taxi rank 50 metres to the right of the Eurostar platform, where you can call a cab if you haven’t pre-booked.

-You can also use the RER (part of the Metro) which is pretty simple to do.
+Another easy option is the RER (part of the Paris Metro system).
 When you get to Gare de Lyon, you can have lunch if there is time, or bring some food onto the TGV (which also has a cafe bar).

-You can find all about these options in our guide to changing station from Paris-Nord to Paris-Lyon
+You can read about these options in depth in our guide to changing station from Paris Nord to Paris Gare de Lyon

 Step 3: Whizz to the Alps on the TGV

-Now you are on the TGV, Paris slipping away as you speed out of the suburbs and through the French countryside.
+After boarding your TGV train, Paris will slip away as you speed out of the suburbs and through the French countryside.

-Head to the cafe bar, grab a meal, some snacks, coffees or a bottle of wine.
+Head to the café-bar, grab a meal, some snacks, a coffee or a bottle of wine.
 Have a snooze, do some work, play games, chat, dream about the slopes.
-When you arrive at your destination station, it is a relatively short taxi or bus ride up to your ski resort.
+When you arrive at your destination station, it’ll be a relatively short taxi or bus ride up to your ski resort.

-You may also want to see our guide to what the TGV is like.
+You may also want to read our guide to what the TGV is like on board.

 Step 4: Transfer to your resort